animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 That was the geriatric unit hospitalization, psychiatric wards were full, they kept me in an open-room with other patients, and then after like a week of me sleeping in a chair in those conditions they transferred me to a geriatric unit, with almost nobody my age and I thought I was in Hell.

 Of all the hospitalizations (excluding aftermath, e.g., benzos trauma), the most traumatic was the geriatric unit one.
 And not because of the open-room area where they made me sleep in a chair for a week, eat stuff I was allergic too, take benzos temporarily again (before I got to spit them out into a Covid mask), and endure tons of people, but because of the geriatric unit they subsequently transferred me to, their psychiatric units being full.
 No one my age.
 Old people.
 People I thought were sketchy.
 One friend, black guy I shared pudding crackers with.
 Other than that, coldness, Hell, and, while I was still confined to my bed due to the intensity of the earlier open-room area situation where they kept saying they'd transfer me to a room later that day and didn't for another week, I was under the delusion in that geriatric unit environment that I was literally in Hell, the beam of red light shining into my window from the neighboring hospital roof, being stuck in a floor with no nature, old lady in the room next door screaming "Oh Christia!
 Oh Christia!" every day, only plastic and children's colors and an artificial picture painting across from my door.
 And I had a whole bed and bathroom to myself.
 But still: That was Hell.
-The geriatric unit stay was so scary for whatever reason that I actually believed it was Hell that I’d be trapped to for eternity.

-I do not recommend such a prison methodology.
+I didn’t eat steak, because of course they couldn’t afford it.
+Could you imagine if hospitals served grassfed, grass-finished organic steak?
+I was on a PhD student budget and spent my salary, despite savings, on mostly just steak/fish (with some Paleo leniency) and gas each month.
+But hospitals spend their wealth on drugs and chocolate Ensures.
+And that’s when my hair fell out, and my eczema started returning.
+That's point 2.
+(Glossing over the environment-setting point 3, nature, fresh air, hiking, camping, etc.).
+That last point, hidden in the parenthetical, deserves its own book, and might be getting one.

-#### Intimacy healing & janitors
+#### Intimacy healing

 > [!WARNING]
 >